-John Yeon is known primarily for residential designs that announced, during the mid-twentieth century, a modern architecture for the Pacific Northwest.
-It was architecture characterized by astute siting and a sensitive use of wood, with planning that graciously accommodated contemporary living.
+John Yeon is today known primarily for residential designs that announced, during the mid-twentieth century, a modern architecture for the Pacific Northwest.
+It was an architecture characterized by astute siting and a sensitive use of wood, with planning that graciously accommodated contemporary living.
 His devotion to each project was complete, one reason for the relatively small number of realized works.
-Although regarded by some as a 'regionalist,' Yeon himself resisted that categorization, arguing for architecture appropriate to its place, time, and people.
+Although regarded by some as a “regionalist,” Yeon himself resisted that categorization, while arguing for architecture appropriate to its place, time, and people.